Welcome, International Postdocs!

-Rate and Duration of Scholarships
+Amount and Duration of Scholarships

 The scholarship shall be granted for one academic year.
-The Committee is entitled to decide to grant or to recommend granting the scholarship for an additional academic year, based on the fellow’s activity and achievements during the first year.
+The Committee is entitled to decide to grant or to recommend extending the scholarship for an additional academic year, based on the fellow’s activity and achievements during the first year.

 A fellow shall not engage in other employment during the period of the fellowship (either in the University or otherwise) and shall dedicate all their time and efforts to the fellowship for the entire period of the fellowship.

 Notwithstanding the above, the fellow shall be entitled to engage in teaching at Tel Aviv University, for up to four hours per week during the academic year in cases when such is required by the unit and approved by the Committee.